Diet, Nutrition & Healthy Eating

 If you have a question to ask her for this page or a topic you would like to see included then please get in touch.

-The only person that can help you succeed is "YOU"!
 Now its time to take action and get in shape once and for all!
 I am not saying that weight loss is easy, its hard in fact, but it’s not the actual process of loosing weight that’s most difficult, it’s talking yourself into sticking to the plan daily and for long enough to make a difference.

 Think about this: "it’s the little things that you do that can hinder your weight loss", like keeping your favourite comfort foods at home, taking the escalator instead of the stairs, or engaging in negative self-talk.
 All your bad habits need to go!
 And they need to go NOW!